-Retail Internet Revenues: All Internet service (IS) revenues, independent of speed and the facilities over which the services are carried.
+Retail Internet Revenues: In Modern telecommunications services – The path forward for Canada’s digital economy, Telecom Regulatory Policy CRTC 2016-496, 21 December 2016, the Commission determined that, when the Broadband Fund was established, the definition of contribution-eligible revenue for the contribution regime would be updated to include retail Internet access revenues.
+With the introduction of the Broadband Fund in January 2020, the updated definition of contribution-eligible revenue was implemented for the contribution regime.
+All Internet service (IS) revenues, independent of speed and the facilities over which the services are carried.
 Retail IS includes, but is not limited to, all IS that permit the users of those services to upload and/or download information from the Internet and to use applications such as electronic mail, but it does not include Public Switched Telephone Network (PSTN) Voice services or other contribution-eligible telecommunications services, nor does it include goods or services the revenues from which fall within the definition of Canadian Non-Telecommunications Revenues.
 For the purposes of this definition, "PSTN Voice" services refers to "real-time" voice communication via the Internet to or from a telephone set or other equipment where the conversion for carriage on the Internet is performed at the service provider's (i.e., the ISP's) equipment as defined in Telecom Order CRTC 98-929, 17 September 1998.
 For the purpose of this definition, Retail IS includes Internet-based application services such as web hosting and Internet service provided on a wholesale basis to other ISPs, which in turn are resold to their end-user customers.
 The provision to ISPs of access to underlying telecommunication facilities to provide IS to end-users is not considered a Retail Internet Service for the purpose of the contribution regime.
 French: Revenus du service Internet au détail.

-Retail Paging Revenues: A wireless and/or satellite-based service that permits a customer to receive and/or send uni-directional messages from one or more individual receivers.
+Retail Paging Revenues: In Modern telecommunications services – The path forward for Canada’s digital economy, Telecom Regulatory Policy CRTC 2016-496, 21 December 2016, the Commission determined that, when the Broadband Fund was established, the definition of contribution-eligible revenue for the contribution regime would be updated to include retail Paging service revenues.
+With the introduction of the Broadband Fund in January 2020, the updated definition of contribution-eligible revenue was implemented for the contribution regime.
+A wireless and/or satellite-based service that permits a customer to receive and/or send uni-directional messages from one or more individual receivers.
 Retail paging service also may contain, but is not limited to, voice, text, audio, video and data.
 French: Revenus du service téléappel au détail.

 revenue: the inflow of cash or other assets received in exchange for providing goods or services to customers.
 French: revenu.